Deed of Trust Definition

 When a buyer or borrower enters into a deed of trust, the borrower (trustor) and the lender (beneficiary) confer the legal title of the property to an impartial third party (trustee), typically the title company or attorney that facilitated the closing of the trasaction[2], until the borrower pays off the entire loan.
 If the buyer defaults on the loan, the trustee can start a foreclosure proceeding so the lender can recover the money.

-Note that during the term of the loan, the buyer still keeps the equitable title to the property, meaning they can occupy, use, and enjoy the property.
+Note that during the loan term, the buyer still keeps the equitable title to the property, meaning they can occupy, use, and enjoy the property.
 More importantly, it gives them the right to acquire the legal title to the property once the loan is paid off.

 What Happens When the Loan Is Fully Paid?